diazrenata/forest-ducks/README.md

 # forest-ducks
-Prototype R package connecting to remote or locally hosted forestTIME tables
+Prototype R package connecting to remote or locally hosted forestTIME tables (using duckDB, hence the ducks.)